fuyboo/SPARTA/README.md

 # aptpro
  This package provides tools for quality control of single-cell aptamers, gRNA, and mRNA multi-omics sequencing.
-It also includes functions for defining cell gRNA identities and predicting potential proteins that may bind to aptamers families.
+It also includes functions for assigning a gRNA identity to each cell and predicting potential proteins that may bind to aptamers families.